 Child support is the amount of money the Florida legislature says it takes to raise a child based upon the combined incomes of BOTH parents and certain child related expenses.
 Each parent is responsible for a percentage of the amount based upon each parent’s percentage of the combined income.
-So, if wife makes $4,000 per month and husband makes $6,000 the combined income is $10,000 and husband would be responsible for 60% of the required child support.
+So, if wife makes $4,000 per month and husband makes a higher income of $6,000, the combined income is $10,000 and husband would be responsible for 60% of the required child support.
 Keep in mind; this is a quick example and by no means an accurate calculation of child support.

 The court is not going to micromanage how the child support payment is spent.
 It is presumed that the money, in some way, is being used to support the child – they need to eat, be entertained and continue being kids.
 On the other hand, if the money is being spent to support a drug habit or lavish trips when the kids are living in squalor like conditions, by all means let the court know about it.
 Short of that type of situation, the receiving parent can essentially do as they see fit with the money.

 Calculating Child Support for a Florida Divorce

-- The number of children being considered for child support;
+- The number of children being considered for child support.

-- The net monthly income for each parent;
+- The net monthly income for each parent.

-- Childcare Costs paid by each parent (usually just your daycare amount, after school care and babysitting, if necessary on account of employment, job search or education calculated to result in employment or to enhance income or current income;
+- Childcare costs paid by each parent (usually just your daycare amount, after school care and babysitting, if necessary on account of employment, job search or education calculated to result in employment or to enhance income or current income.

-- Health Insurance payments made by each parent;
+- Health Insurance payments made by each parent.

 - Other support obligation, if any, of each parent.
 This must be a support obligation imposed by court order that is actually being paid.